jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Operations_Manual/running-frinx-odl-after-activation.md

 # Operating the FRINX ODL Distribution

 After running for the first time and generating a local license file, you no longer need to provide a token when starting karaf.

-The following operations have been tested in CentOS and Ubuntu 16.04.
+This page describes how you can operate the Frinx ODL distribution in different modes.
+The commands have been tested in CentOS and Ubuntu 16.04.

 ## Operating karaf in 'regular' mode (in the foreground, with console)
 ### Starting karaf